History of Mark Kelly in Timeline

 On December 2, 2020, Mark Kelly cast his first Senate vote, a "no" vote on the nomination of Kathryn C. Davis to the U.S. Court of Federal Claims.

-2020: Kelly ran as a moderate
+2020: Kelly ran as a moderate in 2020

-January 3, 2021: Other senators and representatives elected in 2020 took office
+January 3, 2021: Other Senators and Representatives Elected in 2020 Took Office

 On January 3, 2021, other senators and representatives elected in 2020 took office.

-February 2021: Vote to convict Trump
+February 2021: Kelly voted to convict Trump in impeachment trial

-2021: Kelly Held World View Stocks
+2021: World View Stocks

 As of 2021, Mark Kelly held over $100,000 of World View stocks through a blind trust.

-As of October 2022, Senator Mark Kelly has voted in line with President Joe Biden's stated position 94.5% of the time.
+As of October 2022, Mark Kelly has voted in line with President Joe Biden's stated position 94.5% of the time.

-2022: Advocacy for oil drilling expansion
+2022: Kelly advocated for oil drilling expansion in 2022

 In 2022, Mark Kelly advocated for an expansion of oil drilling in response to rising gas prices.